Noah-Schoonover/add_printers_nmt/README.txt

-These scripts automatically add the NMT network printers from Acad-PrintBox.
+This script automatically adds the NMT network printers from Acad-PrintBox.

 HOW TO USE:

-1. in __config.ini, set which printers will be added, for example:
+1. in __printers.cfg, set which printers will be added, for example:

-	[PrinterConfig]
-	addPrinter=library122-hidpi

-	Note: there must be a PrinterConfig header at the top of the file.
+	library122-color
+	library122-hidpi
+	library122-hidpic
+	library122-printer
+	library122-printer3

+	# library122-color3
+	# cramer114-printer
+	# fidel130-color
+	# goldw101-printer
+	# goldw145-color

+	Lines with a pound sign (#) will be ignored, so those printers will not be added.
+	(It is nice to keep them in the file for quick changes later on.)
 	\\Acad-PrintBox\ is prepended automatically, so you only need to enter the printer name.
-	You can duplicate this line for as many printers as you would like to add.
-	It is not necessary to add ignorePrinter; these lines are simply ignored.
-I keep them for the ease of adding them later if needed.

-2. Double click the _add_printers.bat script.
+2. Double click the _add_printers_nps.bat script.

-	This will add each addPrinter listed in __config.ini
+	This will add each listed in __printers.cfg

 MORE NOTES:
-	You can copy the scripts folder into the desktop files and run the _add_printers.bat script on startup or when you need to print.
+	You can copy the scripts folder into the desktop files and run the _add_printers_nps.bat script on startup or when you need to print.

 	I have noticed that some printers are unreachable from some locations on campus.
 	For example, a library computer may never be able to install a printer in the Torres dorms.
 	However, the script should be able to add all library printers from a library computer.

-	This script does exactly the same thing as
+	This script does exactly the same thing as:
 		a.
 "Add a printer or Scanner"
 		b.
 "The Printer I want isn't Listed"
 		c.
 "Select a shared printer by name"
 		d.
 Typing '\\Acad-PrintBox\' and selecting a printer to install